joseguardo/IntelligentChunking/app/data/processed/original/chunks/19_other_indemnities.md

 (b) The Parent shall within 3 Business Days of demand indemnify each Senior Finance Party, each Affiliate of a Senior Finance Party and each officer or employee of a Senior Finance Party or its Affiliate, against any cost, loss or liability incurred by that Senior Finance Party or its Affiliate (or officer or employee of that Senior Finance Party or Affiliate) in connection with or arising out of the Acquisition or the

+# 19. Indemnities

+# 19.2 Indemnity to the Senior Finance Party

+The Parent shall indemnify each Senior Finance Party and its Affiliates against any cost, loss or liability incurred by any of them in connection with the funding of the Acquisition (including but not limited to those incurred in connection with any litigation, arbitration or administrative proceedings or regulatory enquiry concerning the Acquisition), unless such loss or liability is caused by the gross negligence or wilful misconduct of that Senior Finance Party or its Affiliate (or employee or officer of that Senior Finance Party or Affiliate).
+Any Affiliate or any officer or employee of a Senior Finance Party or its Affiliate may rely on this clause 19.2 subject to clause 1.4 (Third Party Rights) and the provisions of the Third Parties Act.

 # 19.3 Indemnity to the Facility Agent

 The Parent shall within 3 Business Days of demand, indemnify the Facility Agent against: